 1. Keeping your dog active and engaged

 If a pup has been cooped up all day, chances are he or she will take every opportunity to express themselves vocally.
 As much as possible, take them on walks, runs, or play fetch with them.
 Having another dog around for them to play and wrestle with is also helpful in burning off some extra calories.
-Mental exercise is just as effective at tiring them out as physical – try working on some tricks or training techniques a couple times a day.
+Mental exercise is just as effective at tiring them out as physical – try working on some tricks or training techniques a couple of times a day.

 2. Ignoring the barking

 This might be the toughest technique, but here’s why it’s important.
 By constantly responding to your dog’s barking, either by yelling, shushing, or petting, you are essentially encouraging their behavior.
 Even if they quiet down temporarily after you yell, shush, or pet, it’s not a long-term solution.
 They will repeat the same behavior, again and again, each time the stimulus presents itself.
-Every time someone walks by the yard, knocks at the door, or turns on the blender, expect a bark-storm.
+Every time someone walks by the yard knocks at the door or turns on the blender, expect a bark-storm.
 But this is a two-part strategy…

 3. Rewarding quiet periods